Nalin Seneviratne: Decorations

 He had been awarded the Vishista Seva Vibhushanaya (VSV) for over 25 years of distinguished service in the army, his other medals include the Republic of Sri Lanka Armed Services Medal, Sri Lanka Army 25th Anniversary Medal, Ceylon Armed Services Long Service Medal, Sri Lanka Armed Services Long Service Medal, President's Inauguration Medal and the Purna Bhumi Padakkama.

 Later life

-On retirement from the Army, Lieutenant General Seneviratne was appointed as the first Governor of the North East Province from 30 November 1988 and served until 30 November 1993.
+On retirement from the Army, Lieutenant General Seneviratne was appointed the first Governor of the North East Province from 30 November 1988 and served until 30 November 1993.
 In 2007 he was promoted to the rank of general along with nine other former service chiefs.
 He died August 12, 2009, aged 78 and last rites carried out with full military honours at the Borella General Cemetery.

 Family

 He was married to Mala Seneviratne, their only child Dushyanthi was the principal cellist of the Symphony Orchestra of Sri Lanka and is married to Khavan Perera, son of General Denis Perera.